Nareshkumarnb/AttendanceTaker/readme.md

 Usage
 -----

-The application should be able to run in any valid PHP web server, such as Apache.
+The application should be able to run in any valid PHP web server, such as Apache (note that  the modules `php_pdo_pgsql` and `php_pgsql` must be enabled).

 The application makes uses of a PostgreSQL database, whose parameters must be defined in the file `api.config.php` (located in the folder `source\rest`).
 Before the first run, the script `database.sql` must be executed in the database.